 “Women never have a half-hour in all their lives (excepting before or after anybody is up in the house) that they can call their own, without fear of offending or of hurting someone”, Florence Nightingale

-A review of the hundreds of comments I have received over the years on this website and other forms of research/interviews I have conducted has been interesting to observe that many of the commentators are nurses.
-This fits in with my view that it is caregivers, primarily women, who are highly sensitive, working in highly stressed situations who often say of their lives that they are ‘burned out’ from a life time of caring for others.
-I continue to be amazed at how many nurses suffer from fibromyalgia brought on by a history of stress/anxiety and often precipitated by an accident, surgery or something as seemingly simple as a root canal!
+A review of the hundreds of comments I have received over the years on many blogs and other forms of research/interviews I have conducted has been interesting to observe that many of the commentators are nurses.
+This fits in with my view that it is caregivers, primarily women, who are highly sensitive, working in highly stressed situations, coupled with anxieties, who often say of their lives that they are ‘burned out’ from a life time of caring for others.
+I continue to be amazed at how many nurses suffer from fibromyalgia brought on by a personal history of stress/anxiety and usually precipitated by a crisis, an accident, surgery or something as seemingly simple as a root canal!

 I refuse to think of Florence Nightingale as a malingerer considering all that she accomplished over her lifetime, like the many women I hear from daily who accomplish so much, caring for others, wanting to make an improvement in the lives of others while continuing to face their own challenges with pain and fatigue.

 Today I celebrate nurses.